Gordon Wood (American football): Record

 Wood set a state and national record with a total of 396 wins, 91 losses, and 15 ties in 43 seasons as a head Texas high school football coach, an 80% winning record.
 Over those 502 games, Wood made stops at eight schools and won eleven state championships, nine in football.
 His first state title came from his 1948 Seminole track team, and his second was his 1954 Stamford golf team.
 The first two of his nine football state championships came from his 1955 and 1956 Stamford teams.
 He won seven more at Brownwood in 1960, 1965, 1967, 1969, 1970, 1978, and 1981.
 On top of that he either won or shared 25 district titles.

-Wood's original record had been believed to be 405-88-12 (81%).
+Wood's original record had been believed to be 405–88–12 (81%).
 He was awarded for that record at the Texas Sports Hall of Fame, which had inducted him in 1983.
 Coach Wood was believed to be the only coach to ever achieve four hundred wins, however, the 405 wins record came under scrutiny when researchers found discrepancies in 2001.
-After corrections were made, the Dallas Morning News reported that his record had been modified and officially stood at 396-91-15.
+After corrections were made, the Dallas Morning News reported that his record had been modified and officially stood at 396–91–15.
 Since his retirement, four other high school coaches in the US, including Coach G.A.
 Moore from Sherman, Texas, have broken Coach Wood's 396 wins record.

 Awards and accomplishments

 On top of setting the record for most wins in the twentieth century, Coach Wood has received numerous other awards and accomplishments.
 He coached four Texas All Star Teams: two in 1957 and 1958, and two at the Oil Bowl Classic in 1977 and 1985.
 His teams won in 1958 and 1977.
-Coach Wood also gained experience with professional football when he coached the summer camp for the Canadian League's Winnipeg Blue Bombers from 1972–1974.
+Coach Wood also gained experience with professional football when he coached the summer camp for the Canadian League's Winnipeg Blue Bombers from 1972 to 1974.